-- Download and install a MicroEJ Platform - Build and run your first application on Simulator - Build and run your first application on target hardware
+- Download and install a MicroEJ Platform - Build and run your first Application on Simulator - Build and run your first Application on Device

 2.9 Introducing MicroEJ Studio and Virtual Devices

 MicroEJ Studio provides tools based on Eclipse to develop software applications for MicroEJ-ready devices.
 MicroEJ Studio allows application developers to write MicroEJ Applications, run them on a virtual (simulated) or real device, and publish them to a MicroEJ Forge instance.